r-bengtsson/Supervision-52-in-1-Menu-Disassemble/README.md

 Commented disassemble of the Supervision 52-in-1 Menu.
 Compiles to a 1/1 copy of the original.

 * `.\src\52-in-1 Menu.chr`:
 CHR file.
-This files contains alot of unused tiles.
+This is CHR bank 2 of 05.GOONIES, and resides in the CHR ROM at $1E000 - $1FFFF.

 * `.\src\52-in-1 Menu.cfg`:
 Configuration file for NROM-128/52-in-1 Menu.